einar-method/dice-chat/README.md

-# Socket.IO chat example
+# Dice Chat - using Socket.io

-This is the source code for a very simple chat example used for the [Tutorial](https://socket.io/docs/v4/tutorial/introduction) guide of the Socket.IO website.
+This is the source code for a very simple dice rolling chat room for ttrpgs.
+It's based on the main tutorial for Socket.IO.